VW Bug Ads

 1971

-VW Bug - Black and white 9 1/2" x 12 1/2" ad for what you can do with a Volkswagen.
-The ad has a photo of a VW that has been altered to become The World's Most Economical Limousine.
-Standing next to what the headline refers to as "The $35,000 Volkswagen" is a chauffeur waiting to drive.
+VW Bug - Black and white 9 1/2" x 12 1/2" ad for one of the many things you can do with a Volkswagen.
+The ad has a photo of a VW that has been altered and stretched to become The World's Most Economical Limousine.
+Standing next to what the headline refers to as "The $35,000 Volkswagen" is a dignified chauffeur waiting to drive.
+The text explains that this car was built by the owner and was on display at the Los Angeles International Auto Show.
 This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.

 April 2, 1971